jalgoarena/jalgoarena.github.io/hugo/content/blog/microservices.md

 of resource, like jar or any executable).

-Communicating asynchronously using lightweight mechanism - that's neat requirement and meeting it can make our architecture scalable and additive - I can add new functionality without touching any part of existing components.
-To achieve that proper lightweight mechanism shall be added - and that's a bit of challenge if you remember that in our definition we require it should be platform- and language- independent environment.
-There is few technologies/approaches which can help to deal with that, like gRPC, Apache Kafka, REST, WebSockets, routing using pattern matching, etc. But are all of them asynchronous by design?
+Communicating asynchronously using lightweight mechanism - that's neat requirement and meeting it can make our architecture scalable and additive.

+> Additive architecture means I can add new functionality without touching any part of existing components.

+To achieve that a lightweight mechanism shall be added - and that's a bit of challenge if you remember that in our definition we require that it runs within platform- and language-independent environment.
+There is few technologies/approaches which can help with that, like gRPC, Apache Kafka, REST, WebSockets, routing using pattern matching, etc.

+But are all of them asynchronous by design?
 Definitely REST/HTTP will not make it easy to do asynchronous way, and the question on lightweight adds to that even more - if something requires sever do we still name it lightweight? gRPC seems closest to address that - but that's definitely an area where I need to gain more knowledge and experience.

 > Someone may say AKKA with actors would make it working - but I'm not sure this solution can be named lightweight?